Digital divide in the United States: Race and ethnicity

 Generally, racial minorities have demonstrated lower levels of access and knowledge ICTs and of owning infrastructure to utilize the connection.
 In 2000, 50% of Whites had access to the Internet compared to 43% of Hispanics and 34% of African Americans.
 Between 2000 and 2010, the racial population of Internet users became increasingly similar to the racial makeup of the United States population, demonstrating a closing racial divide.
 In 2019, 79% of Whites had access to broadband compared to 61% of Hispanics and 66% of African Americans.

 English-speaking Hispanics have been the fastest rising ethnic cohort in terms of Internet usage.
 In 2010, 81% of English-dominant Latinos, 74% bilingual Latinos, and 47% Spanish-dominant Latinos used the Internet.
 Even though the rate of dominant Spanish-speaking Latinos was lower at the time, it rose significantly from 36% in 2009.

 The racial gap for African Americans is most evident within the senior population: in 2003, 11% of African Americans age 65 and older reported using the Internet, compared to 22% of senior Whites.
 Also in 2003, 68% of 18- to 24-year-old African Americans and 83% of 18- to 24-year-old Whites had Internet access.
 A similar gap is noted in the 55- to 64-year-old range with 58% of Whites and 22% of African Americans accessing the Internet.

 The digital divide can be displayed when individuals must use smartphones in the absence of access to other devices.
 41% of African Americans and 47% of English-speaking Hispanics send and receive email on cell phones, as compared to 30% of Whites.
 Significant differences between the racial groups include sending and receiving instant messages, using social networking sites, watching videos, and posting photos or videos online.
 In 2019, the ownership to smartphones by race/ethnicity was 82% of Whites, 79% of Hispanics, and 80% of African Americans.

 A 2013 study found that "African Americans are more likely than other segments of the population to use the Internet to seek and apply for employment, and are more likely to consider the Internet very important to the success of their job search."

+Contemporary researchers such as Anna Everett, André Brock, Safiya Umoja Noble, Lisa Nakamura, and Ruha Benjamin have studied the relationship between race and access to technology in ways that center communities of color and their strategic navigation of inaccessibility for digital autonomy and social mobility.